 Registration is essential.
 Please follow the instructions to register for the event.

 The Francis Crick Institute

 The Francis Crick Institute will be a world-leading centre of biomedical research and innovation.
-It will promote connections between researchers, disciplines and and academic institutions and between healthcare organisations and businesses.
+It will promote connections between researchers, disciplines and academic institutions and between healthcare organisations and businesses.
 Dedicated to research excellence, the Institute will have the scale, vision and expertise to tackle the most challenging scientific questions underpinning health and disease.

 Due to open in 2015, the Crick is a charity, supported by six of the world's most influential and respected scientific organisations: Cancer Research UK, the Medical Research Council, The Wellcome Trust, UCL (University College London), Imperial College London and King's College London.